david13penalver/DAW-2/Web Apps Deployment/First Evaluation/01_the_web.md

 - Administration:
   - Backup creation.
   - Logs.
-  - Sequrity: recovery in case of loss.
+  - Sequrity: recovery in case of data loss.
 - Performance: allow that the app continues to work even if there is a peak of users.
   - Adding new machines if there is a peak and removing them when the peak is over.
   - Load balancing.